tariksghiouri/motion-detection/readme.md

-# Motion Extraction Thingy
+# Motion Extraction

 So I was bored on Sunday before ftour and made this thing.

 ## What it does

 Shows moving stuff in videos while making everything else gray.
-That's it.

 I saw [this post](https://www.instagram.com/p/DD8JRDjywHv) and thought "let me make that".